arfc/moltres/problems/MoltresNotes.md

 increasing temperature.
 However, there's also a monotonic decrease in the removal cross section as well.
 Diffusion constants generally trend downward with temperature in the fuel.
 Same in the moderator.

+Precursor1 is always the residual that causes the simulation to fail.
+It gets this absolutely ridiculous depression in its concentration in the middle of the reactor.
+If I look a few time steps before the simulation starts crashing, then the precursor concentration looks like it should: monotonic.
+It's worthwhile to note that precursor1 isn't the only precursor whose behavior goes from monotonic to oscillatory; about half the precursor groups become oscillatory by the end of failed simulations.
+So my job is to figure out what's going on.
+Why does it crash?
+The problem is not:

+- the RZ formulation
+- the precursor decay kernels

+The problem can't be fixed by:
+- just reducing the advection velocity
+- changing prec scaling from 1e-3 to 1e3
+- increasing artificial diffusion

+When the precursor simulation fails, the temperature and flux profiles look fine.

+Can definitely fix it with a sufficient source stabilization...but then the problem becomes accuracy.